CDSoft/ypp/README.md

        --MT target           Add `name` to the target list (implies `--MD`) --MF name             Set the dependency file name (implies `--MD`) --MD                  Generate a dependency file
-       -m char               Set the default macro character (default: '@')
+       --img path            Set the path for generated images --meta path           Set the path for generated meta image files -m char               Set the default macro character (default: '@')

     For more information, see https://github.com/CDSoft/ypp